energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 3.3 EW-AI Data Marketplace - This module contains two components and is much more than just a UI component, as it must store, setup, manage, stage and prepare EW-AI PTD data sets for consumption by OCEAN algos:

 a) User Interface - These would provide the web based (at this time) UI which setup the EW-AI Data Marketplace.
 Suggested: a) website (angular/react.js), or b) Electron app (angular/react.js).
 The UI would be a prototype showing how it could all be used together, managed and tied to OCEAN.
 The UI for this prototype would likely be based off and/or forked from the OCEAN Commons Marketplace project.
 The UI module is the most open-ended in terms of definition at this time and is expected to evolve as things progress.
-Mobile clients could be added at a later time of course as needed, but are beyond the scope of this challenge project.
+Mobile clients could be added at a later time of course as needed but they are beyond the scope of this challenge project.

 b) Data Manager - This module contains the necessary components, interfaces, and logic to prepare (assemble, aggregate), stage, store and serve PTD data sets for analysis and consumption by the OCEAN protocol system, and is responsible for helping EW-AI users find, group, normalize, aggregate, associate sets of raw PTD data records together (sum, average, filter, group, etc.), tie it in with external IOT-X data (extended IOT device meta data), stage the data sets for OCEAN analysis and allow application of OCEAN AI routines, compute-to-data as necessary, etc. It is expected that fully 50% (or more) of the work for this entire project will be involved in this subsystem.